Sébastien Lecornu: Career in local politics

 In the 2014 municipal election, Lecornu was elected Mayor of Vernon.

 The combination of two executive mandates being incompatible, he abandoned the town hall of Vernon on 4 December 2015.

 Following the 2015 departmental elections in which he was elected councillor for the canton of Vernon alongside Catherine Delalande, Lecornu became President of the Departmental Council of Eure.

-Lecornu highlights his refusal to raise taxes and rigorous management of public money.
+Lecornu has highlighted his refusal to raise taxes and rigorous management of public money.
 Mediapart points out that the hunt for RSA fraudsters has been - with great communication support - the flagship policy pursued by the department since the arrival of Lecornu.
-It is also closing two priority education colleges, which it justifies by their low occupancy rates.
+Another flagship policy was closing two priority education colleges, which was justified by their low occupancy rates.

 Secretary of State

 In 2017, Lecornu was appointed to be a Secretary of State to the Minister for the Ecological and Inclusive Transition by President Emmanuel Macron.

 Lecornu was then suspended from his duties within The Republicans by the party and disciplinary exclusion proceedings were brought against him.
-He was excluded from LR on 31 October 2017, with Gérald Darmanin, also a member of the government, and the member of the National Assembly, Franck Riester and Thierry Solère.
-He then joined La République En Marche!.
+He was excluded from LR on 31 October 2017, with Gérald Darmanin, also a member of the government, and the members of the National Assembly, Franck Riester and Thierry Solère.
+He then joined La République en marche.

 Nicolas Hulot delegated issues related to energy in general to Lecornu.
 In particular, he was entrusted with several sensitive files such as the closure of the Fessenheim Nuclear Power Plant, the opening of the Flamanville's EPR, or the Cigeo nuclear waste landfill project in Bure.